-Here is our list of 12 must-see tourist sites that you shouldn´t pass up the opportunity to visit on your trip to Peru.
+Here is our list of 12 must-see tourist sites that you should not miss the opportunity to visit on your trip to Peru.

-This Incan citadel was built in the middle of the 15th century on the rocky saddle between Machu Picchu Mountain and Huayna Picchu Mountain.
-It is located at 2490 meters above sea level on the eastern aide of the Central Range of the Andes in southern Peru.
-It is the master work of Incan architecture and engineering.
-Due to its incredible location and the surrounding scenery, along its unique architecture, Machu Picchu is one of the most popular tourist destinations on the planet.
+This Inca citadel was built in the mid-15th century on the rocky chair between Machu Picchu Mountain and Huayna Picchu Mountain.
+It is located 2490 meters above sea level in the eastern advisor of the Central Andes Mountains in southern Peru.
+It is the masterpiece of Inca architecture and engineering.
+Due to its incredible location and surrounding landscape, along with its unique architecture, Machu Picchu is one of the most popular tourist destinations on the planet.

 The Nazca Lines

-The Nazca Lines are one of the most impressive and important of Peru´s pre-Hispanic legacies.
-These drawings on the sand were laid out by the Nazca culture in the desert near Ica.
-The lines are located near the coast between kilometer 419 and kilometer 465, and are composed of enormous, complex geometric figures which represent animals and gods.
-Some figures are over 300 meters long.
-The significance of these giant drawings on the desert floor remains one of the greatest mysteries of Peruvian history.
+The Nazca Lines are one of the most impressive and important pre-Hispanic legacies in Peru.
+These drawings in the sand were presented by the Nazca culture in the desert near Ica.
+The lines are located near the coast between kilometer 419 and kilometer 465, and are composed of huge complex geometric figures representing animals and gods.
+Some figures are more than 300 meters long.
+The meaning of these giant drawings on the desert floor remains one of the greatest mysteries in Peruvian history.

 Lake Titicaca is the highest navigable lake in the world.
-It is located at an elevation of 3812 meters above sea level on the Collao plateau which is a high plain formed in the midst of the Central Andes.
+It lies 3812 meters above sea level on the Collao plateau, which is a high plain formed in the middle of the central Andes.
 About half of the lake is in Peru and the other half is in Bolivia.
-Lake Titicaca covers an area of 8562 km², and is an obligatory destination because of its famous islands (such as Los Uros, Amantaní and Taquile) and the innumerable tourist sites dotting its shores.
+Lake Titicaca covers an area of 8562 km² and is an obligatory destination due to its famous islands (such as Los Uros, Amantaní and Taquile) and the countless tourist sites that dot its shores.

 The Amazon River

-The Amazon River is the biggest river and carries more water to the sea than any other river in the whole world.
-Its basin is also the largest river basin on Earth.
-The river is springs from the Quebrada de Apacheta in Arequipa, Peru.
-Within its basin many thousands of species of plants and animals make their home.
-There are also many communities of native people who live along the Amazon and its tributaries.
+The Amazon River is the largest river and carries more water to the sea than any other river in the world.
+Its watershed is also the largest river basin on Earth.
+The river comes from the Quebrada de Apacheta in Arequipa, Peru.
+Within its watershed thousands of species of plants and animals make their home.
+There are also many native communities that live along the Amazon and its tributaries.

-This is an important pre-Incan archeological site.
-It is located in the Andes of northeastern Peru in the Luya province.
-It was constructed by the Chachapoya people, and is a vast archeological complex which includes a monumental artificial platform.
-Kuelap lines up perfectly north to south, and was built upon the limestone crest of Barreta Hill.
+This is an important pre-Inca archaeological site.
+It is located in the Andes of northeastern Peru in the province of Luya.
+It was built by the Chachapoya people and is a vast archaeological complex that includes a monumental artificial platform.
+Kuelap is perfectly aligned from north to south, and was built on the limestone ridge of Barreta Hill.

-This national reserve is comprised of 335,000 hectares of which 117,406 hectares are land.
-The islands are made up of sandy beaches, small islets of black rock, and countless rocky cliffs and peaks.
+This national reserve is composed of 335,000 hectares, of which 117,406 hectares are land.
+The islands are made up of sandy beaches, small islands of black rock and countless cliffs and rocky peaks.
 They are home to more than 300 animal species.
-These include the Humbolt penguin, and many species of sea birds, fishes, and sea lions.
-You will also get to view the enigmatic Candelabra of Paracas.
+These include the Humboldt penguin and many species of seabirds, fish and sea lions.
+You can also see the enigmatic Paracas Candelabra.

-This beautiful lagoon is located in the middle if the desert of Ica.
-The naturally formed lake is famous for its curative powers.
-It is surrounded by luxurious tropical vegetation such as bougainvilleas, palm trees, eucalyptus, and huarangos.
-It is an ideal place to go sand boarding, because the lagoon is surrounded by steep-sided dunes that are a perfect for practicing this sport.
+This beautiful lagoon is in the middle of the desert of Ica.
+The naturally formed lake is famous for its healing powers.
+It is surrounded by luxurious tropical vegetation such as bougainvillea, palm trees, eucalyptus and huarangos.
+It is an ideal place to practice sand surfing, as the lagoon is surrounded by dunes with steep slopes that are perfect for this sport.

 The Colca Valley

-This valley is located the Chivay province of Arequipa.
-It is a famous natural refuge due to its great cultural value, its amazing scenery, and its great biodiversity.
-Here are just a few of the animals that live in the valley: the mysterious Andean condor, the Peregrine falcon, the swift kestrel, and the vicuña.
-When you look up you will see the snow-capped Sabancaya and Ampato volcanos.
-When you look down you can gaze into the vastness of the Colca Canyon.
+This valley is located in the province of Chivay de Arequipa.
+It is a famous natural refuge due to its great cultural value, its amazing landscapes and its great biodiversity.
+These are just some of the animals that live in the valley: the mysterious Andean condor, the peregrine falcon, the fast kestrel and the vicuña.
+When you look up you will see the snow-covered volcanoes Sabancaya and Ampato.
+When you look down you can see the immensity of the Colca Canyon.

-Lima has been declared to be part of the Cultural Heritage of Humanity.
+Lima has been declared part of the Cultural Heritage of Humanity.
 It is one of the most important cities in South America.
-Lima is the capital of Peru, and it is also the commercial, political, financial, and cultural center of the country.
-It is located on the shore of the Pacific Ocean in the central part of Peru.
+Lima is the capital of Peru and is also the commercial, political, financial and cultural center of the country.
+It is located on the coast of the Pacific Ocean in the central part of Peru.

-Cusco is the oldest continually inhabited city in the Americas, and was the capital of the Incan Empire.
-It is located in a fertile valley in the heart of the great Andean Mountain Range, and is the most visited tourist destination in Peru.
-There are innumerable attractions in and around the city.
-Some of these are: Sacsayhuamán, the Sacred Valley, Machu Picchu, Choquequirao, Rainbow Mountain, and Humantay Lagoon.
+Cusco is the oldest and continuously inhabited city in America, and was the capital of the Inca Empire.
+It lies in a fertile valley in the heart of the great Andes mountain range, and is Peru's most visited tourist destination.
+There are countless attractions in and around the city.
+Some of these are: Sacsayhuaman, the Sacred Valley, Machu Picchu, Choquequirao, Rainbow Mountain and the Humantay Lake.

 Tambopata is a natural protected area located in the department of Madre de Dios.
-It is known as a paradise of biodiversity.
-It is full of wildlife, and has an abundance of twisting rivers and infinite forests.
-Tambopata is an environmental wonderland.
-One of the focus points is Lake Sandoval where it is also possible to partake in adventure sports such as zip-lining, exploring the canopy of the jungle from hanging bridges, kayaking, and hiking.
+It is known as a biodiversity paradise.
+It is full of wildlife, and has a lot of winding rivers and infinite forests.
+Tambopata is a country of environmental wonders.
+One of the focal points is Lake Sandoval, where it is also possible to participate in adventure sports such as zip-line, exploring the jungle canopy from hanging bridges, kayaking and hiking.